In this article

 Make sure you check the “Require tax ID” box, and consider whether “Autosend receipts” and “Force universal pricing” are appropriate for your business.

 Once you’ve entered this info, Quaderno will add the VAT number field to your checkout and show it only when it detects that you’re selling to a customer who resides in an EU country.
+This is where [VIES](https://quaderno.io/blog/what-is-vies/) will come into play.
 The plugin will even validate the VAT number entered by your customer through the official VIES service and generate the specific invoices you’re required by law to send.

 Regardless of how you choose to validate VAT numbers, the most important thing is that you do it in the first place.
 Failure to validate VAT numbers (either correctly or at all) can cause you big problems down the line when you come to file your tax returns.
 It really isn’t worth the risk.

 Instead of using an automated solution like the WooCommerce Quaderno tax plugin, you can try to navigate through this extensive guide provided by WooCommerce.
 Get ready for some moments of frustration and confusion ahead.
 It's lengthy, a bit difficult to digest, and far from simple, but it's accurate!